Ghandi-dev/Electre/README.md

 > **How to run**

-In MySQL reate a database with name db_electre
+In MySQL create a database with name db_electre

 ```
 npm install